ddigiorg/pattern-sequence-predictor/README.md

 #### 1. setNeuronSums

- every neuron in a column comparing it's memories to the column's receptive field input values around the column's field center location.
-The best matching neuron is the winner neuron of the column.
-Programatically, each column essentially behaves like a Self Organizing Map where each neuron has a "sum" value calculated by taking the Euclidian distance of every node's memory and corresponding input value.

-The Euclidian distance compares two sets of values and computes how similar they are to each other.
-A shorter distance means the values are more similar while a larger distance means the values are less similar.
-For each column, the node with the smallest distance is the winner node, the node who's memories are the most similar to the column's receptive field input values.
+Programatically, each column essentially behaves like a Self Organizing Map.
+For every neuron, compute the Euclidian distance formula between its memories and its column's receptive field input values.
+The Euclidian distance formula compares two sets of values and computes how similar they are to each other.
+A small distance means the values are similar while large distance means the values are not similar.
+Therefore, the output of this fuction is an array of floats indicating how well the neuron memories match with the input data.

+The Euclidian Distance Formula: for every memory m: sum += (input[m] - memory[m])<sup>2</sup>

+For example:

+sum =
+(0.1 - 0.1)<sup>2</sup> + (0.1 - 0.2)<sup>2</sup> + (0.1 - 0.3)<sup>2</sup> + (0.1 - 0.1)<sup>2</sup> + (0.1 - 0.2)<sup>2</sup> + (0.9 - 0.8)<sup>2</sup> + (0.1 - 0.1)<sup>2</sup> + (0.9 - 0.7)<sup>2</sup> + (0.9 - 0.9)<sup>2</sup>

+sum = 0.11

-#### 2. getMinValue
+#### 2. getMinIndices

-Each column selects a neuron with the smallest sum, or Euclidian distance.
-This is the winner neuron for that column.
-Thus the Spatial Encoder converts the input into a Sparse Distributed Representation (SDR) of neuron activations called "Column Winners".
+For each column, the neuron with the smallest distance is the column's winner neuron, representing the input context of the column's receptive field input.
+Thus the Spatial Encoder converts the entire input into a Sparse Distributed Representation (SDR) of neuron activations called Column Winners.
+The minumum index of each column are highlighted in Neuron Sums.

 #### 3. setPatternSums

-Once DM has a set of neuron activations, "Column Winners", the algorithm searches its "Pattern Memory" to see if "Column Winners" exists.
-If it doesn't exist DM adds the SDR to its Pattern Memory(see learning).
-If "Column Winners" exists in "Pattern Memories" then the index where it exists is called the "Pattern", a single integer value representing the observed input.
+Each row in Pattern Memories contains previously learned column winner SDRs.
+The algorithm compares the values of Column Winners with each row in Pattern Memories.
+For every equivalent value(representing the neuron index of a column), the respective sum is incremented by 1.

 #### 4. getMatchingIndex

+For every Pattern Sum index if the value is equal to the number of columns, then set Pattern to the Pattern Sum index.

 ### Temporal Encoding (Prediction)

- Temporal Encoding observes patterns from Spatial Encoding through time and attempts to recognize a learned sequence.
+Temporal Encoding observes sequences of patterns from Spatial Encoding and attempts to recognize a learned sequence.
+If it recognizes a sequence, the algorithm outputs a prediction of the next time step's pattern.
+By feeding this predicted pattern back through another  iteration of Temporal Encoding, the algorithm outputs a prediction of a pattern two time-steps ahead of the current time-step.
+By continuing to feedback predicted patterns, DM can predict as many time-steps into the future as desired.

 #### 5. setSTM

+STM stands for Short Term Memory, which holds a sequence of patterns observed over time from Spatial Encoding.
+The indices of STM represent historical time steps, ie. index 0 is t = 0, index 1 is t = -1, index 2 is t = -2 and so on.
+First, the algorithm shifts pattern values in STM back through time, ie. the pattern in index 0 moves to index 1, the pattern in index 1 moves to index 2, and so on.
+Then the new pattern is copied into index 0.
+For example:

+[INSERT GRAPHIC HERE]

+What new pattern gets copied depends on what iteration of Temporal Encoding the algorithm is on.
+For the first iteration the observed pattern from Spatial Encoding is placed into index 0 of STM.
+If there are subsequent iterations of Temporal Memory, the current values of STM are copied into a temporary buffer.
+As Temporal Encoding iterates, STM shifts and predicted patterns are placed into index 0 of STM.
+When the last iteration of Temporal Memory is finished, the values of the temporary STM are copied back into STM.
+This allows DM to keep observed and predicted sequences seperate.

 #### 6. setSequenceSums

+Each row in Sequence Memories contains previously learned Short Term Memories(index 1 and above).
+The algorithm compares the values of STM(index 1 and above) with each row in Sequence Memories.
+For every equivalent value, the respective sum is incremented by 1.

 #### 7. getMatchingIndex

+For every Sequence Sum index if the value is equal to the number of patterns in Short Term Memory minus 1, then set Sequence to the Sequence Sum index.

 #### 8. getPredictPattern

+Retrieve the Predict Pattern value from Predict Memories by indexing off the value of Sequence.

 ### Decoding